Islands in Kaluza-Klein black holes: Kaluza-Klein black holes

 where

-Here $r_h$ is the radial coordinate of horizon, which is not necessarily the mass of the black hole. $Q$ is related to the charge of the black hole \cite{Liu:2012jra} and sometimes we will refer to it as "charge", but keep in mind that it's not seriously correct.
+Here $r_h$ is the radial coordinate of horizon, which is not necessarily the mass of the black hole. $Q\geq 0$ is related to the charge of the black hole \cite{Liu:2012jra} and sometimes we will refer to it as "charge", but keep in mind that it is not seriously correct.
+The factor $H^{1/2}(r)$ modifies the area of the horizon.
 More general charged rotating KK black hole was obtained in \cite{Wu:2011zzh}.
-Define a tortoise coordinate $\D r_*=\D r/W(r)$, such that
+Define a tortoise coordinate $d r_*=d r/W(r)$, such that

 which is in a conformally flat form in $t$-$r_*$ plane.
-For sake of simplicity, we will, unless otherwise specified, assume the charge is very small $Q/r_h\ll 1$.
-And we can keep only the linear order in $Q$ in the region of our interest where $r\gtrsim r_h$.
-To wit,
+Sometimes, we will assume the charge is very small $\delta\equiv Q/r_h\ll 1$, and keep only the linear order in $Q$ to see the asymptotic behavior near $Q=0$.
+To the linear order in $Q$, we have

 The surface gravity is then

 which gives the Hawking temperature of the KK black hole

 And this is also the temperature of faraway thermal bath due to thermal equilibrium.